Seabed mining: Positive

 There is also a reduced social cost to the nations with seabed deposits compared to nations with land-based mines, as sea bed mining has little cost on human life due to its distance from land hazards.
 Land mines have a large association with deaths and injuries and the financial cost of these.
 Land mining is the second-most harmful industry to human health, with estimated nearly 7 million people at risk from the toxic waste land mining produces and a death toll of more than 15,000 miners every year.
 There is a range of financial cost depending on a nation's valuation of the cost of human life.
-For example, in South Africa, 143 deaths in 2 years of mining cost $150 million dollars.
+For example, in South Africa, 143 deaths in two years of mining cost $150 million.
 Often, vulnerable populations are more affected as workers are typically underprivileged people or children in developing countries.
 Half of cobalt supplies come from inhumane child labour practises and the predicted intensification in the land-based extraction of metals could exacerbate human rights abuses.
 There is also issues with the practise of building mines on indigenous lands, but indigenous inhabitants often do not have the resources to fight big companies.
 Seabed mining as an alternative source causes no cultural disruption.
 Mining companies have also offered 'benefit sharing' to the nations who provide them with contracts to mine within their EEZ.
 This can include the provision of employment and training, infrastructure development, direct community investment and payments to the government as compensation to the local communities.
 Infrastructure development could provide access to electricity and clean water or development of roads, schools, and hospitals.
 The practise of redistributing benefits is up to the discretion of the companies and nations involved in the projects as there are currently no guidelines.